EffGen: Enabling Small Language Models as Capable Autonomous Agents: Protocol Implementation Details

 \subsection{Protocol Overview and Motivation}

 Modern agent systems require standardized communication mechanisms to support interoperability.
-Three major protocols have emerged from industry leaders: MCP \citep{mcp2024} from Anthropic for tool and resource sharing, A2A \citep{a2a2024} from Google for task-based agent collaboration, and ACP \citep{acp2024} from IBM for enterprise agent communication.
-All three protocols build on JSON-RPC 2.0 \citep{jsonrpc2010} for message formatting. \effgen implements all three protocols with the following design goals:
+Three major protocols have emerged from industry leaders: MCP \citep{mcp2024} from Anthropic for tool and resource sharing, A2A \citep{a2a2024} from Google for task-based agent collaboration, and ACP \citep{acp2024} from IBM for agent communication.
+MCP uses JSON-RPC 2.0 \citep{jsonrpc2010}; the A2A and ACP implementations use protocol-specific JSON dataclasses. \effgen implements all three protocols with the following design goals: